In this article, I’ve handpicked the 10 best performance coaches and will share everything you need to know about performance coaching.

 Some of the top performance coaches in the industry earn thousands of dollars per hour.

-However, most coaches start out with lower prices and raise them over the years as they gain more experience.
+Prices vary depending a coach’s experience.
+However, most coaches start out with lower prices (between $150 and $400 USD per hour) and raise them over the years as they gain more experience.

 There are also other ways to leverage your expertise and create passive income from sales, books, and other products you create.